Corporate approaches to addressing modern slavery in supply chains

 Download a copy of the report

-The next phase of this research, being conducted in 2016, will explore how the UK Modern Slavery Act is shaping corporate activities, looking in particular at the role of leadership in building an effective response.
+The next phase of this research explores how the UK Modern Slavery Act is shaping corporate activities, looking in particular at the role of leadership in building an effective response.